|

 Australian Equine Genetics Research Centre ( AEGRC),

-Laboratory, was established in 1986 under a joint
+established in 1986 under a joint agreement between The

 the

-purpose is the DNA parentage testing of Thoroughbred
+Its primary purpose is the DNA parentage testing of

-horses and many other horse breeds.
-The AEGRC is
+Thoroughbred horses and many other horse breeds.
+The AEGRC

 Australian Stud Book